ME3Tweaks/ME3TweaksModManager/documentation/texture_overrides.md

 ### M3TO: Texture overrides without package edits

-The new M3TO system can replace textures at runtime without the need for any in-game package edits.
-Using .m3to files shipped in your DLC folder, Mod Manager can compile the referenced texture overrides into single Binary Texture Package (BTP) that is loaded by the new `Texture Override` ASI.
+The M3TO system can replace textures at runtime without the need for any in-game package edits.
+This is achieved by hijacking texture serialization and replacing mip data with our own on exports that have a matching full path in a Binary Texture Package (BTP) file.
+Using .m3to files shipped in your DLC folder, Mod Manager can compile the referenced texture overrides into single Binary Texture Package for your mod that is loaded by the new `Texture Override` ASI.

 This ASI adds new features for texture loading to the game:
  -  Texture2D export (and subclasses) are modified at runtime if the memory path of the texture matches one a loaded BTP file.
 If there is an override for that texture, the original data is deallocated and replaced with the new data from the manifest.
 To the game, nothing is different.